A "posted" worker is an employee who is sent by his employer to carry out a service in another Member State for a temporary period.

 How many posted workers are there in the European Union?
 Where do they work?

-Overall, posted workers represent only 0.7% of total EU employment.
+Overall, posted workers represent only 0.9% of total EU employment and 0.4% in full-time equivalent.
 However, there is a strong concentration of postings in some sectors and Member States.

 Germany, France and Belgium are the three Member States that attract the highest number of posted workers, making up together about 50% of total received posted workers.
 In turn, Poland, Germany and France are the three largest senders of posted workers.